Biological pathway

+Example of dopamine and serotonin biological pathways.

-In cell biology, a biological pathway is a series of interactions among molecules in a cell that leads to a certain product or a change in the cell.
-Such a pathway can trigger the assembly of new molecules, such as a fat or protein.
-Pathways can also turn genes on and off, or spur a cell to move.
-Some of the most common biological pathways are involved in metabolism, the regulation of gene expression and the transmission of signals.
-Pathways play a key role in advanced studies of genomics.
+In cell biology, a biological pathway is a series of molecular interactions among molecules within a cell that leads to a specific product or a change in the cell.

+Biological pathways allow cells to respond to internal and external signals through biochemical reactions.
+They are involved in processes such as cell growth and development.
+These pathways can trigger the assembly of new molecules, such as fats or proteins, regulate gene expression, or stimulate cell movement.

+Some of the most common biological pathways are involved in metabolism, gene regulation, and signal transduction.
+The study of biological pathways is important in advanced studies of genomics, systems biology, and medicine, as disruptions in these pathways are associated with diseases such as cancer.

 Types of biological pathways

-Most common types of biological pathways: